The Worst Musicians Today: Who Are They?Posted by Jam Addict Staff

-Sometimes I wonder how much of the fact it is in my head is due to the fact that it makes my blood boil so much…
+Sometimes I wonder how much of the fact that a shitty song is in my head is due to the rise in blood pressure that day.
+Oh well.

 Let's take a look at the top worst musicians performing today!